 I have been working for the past two decades mostly in the field of technology and public relations.

-I have been working in the technology marketing sector for the last 10 years.
-Prior to that, I was in the sales and advertising sector another ten years.
-I have had the privilege of serving lesser known companies like SPM Instruments, Scientific Instruments (SICO) and A&M Advertising as well as working with bigger names like Eureka Forbes, MAA Bozell, Acer and i-flex/Oracle.
-Currently, I am Head of Analyst and Public Relations in the marketing department of the Financial Solutions division at TCS (Tata Consultancy Services).
+The last ten years, I have been in the technology marketing sector and prior to that, I was in sales and advertising for another ten years.
+I have had the privilege of serving lesser known companies like SPM Instruments, Scientific Instruments (SICO) and A&M advertising as well as working with bigger names like Eureka Forbes, MAA Bozell, Acer and i-flex/Oracle.
+Currently, I am Head of Analyst and Public Relations in the marketing department of the Financial Solutions division at TCS.

-- I received the International Stevie Award for Best Corporate Communicator in 2006.
+- International Stevie Award for Best Corporate Communicator for the year 2006

 "I have never let my schooling interfere with my education," said humourist Mark Twain.
 I totally believe that.

-For the record, I have a Masters in Business Administration and a Masters degree in Communications and Journalism.
-I studied History, Political Science and Public Administration for my graduate degree (Bachelor of Arts).
+For the record, I have an MBA, a Masters degree in Communications and Journalism.
+I studied History, Political Science and Public Administration for my graduate degree (BA).
 I must confess here that even though my undergraduate course at a polytechnic was Electronics and Communication Engineering, it is my wife who changes the light bulbs in our house and repairs household stuff.
-I am only good with cluttering our house with books.
+I am only good with cluttering the house with books.